Category:

 ‘Papier- und Kartonfabrik Smurfit’ was a paper and cardboard producer in Inden, Germany.
 The production grew to 40 ton of paper a day in 1935.
 The site was demolished in 2008.

 This paper factory in Inden has a long history.
-On the same spot where we visited this abandoned factory, paper was already produced since 1537.
-According to the local chronicles a wooden mill produced paper here.
-In 1763 Carl Heinrich Engel built a new paper mill.
-The factory had 14 employees and energy was made by a waterwheel in the river Inde.
-The first steam machine was installed in 1838 together with a new paper manufacturing machine.
-During the following years the small mill grows into a small factory.
-Straw from the local agriculture was the raw material for the paper and cardboard production for a long time.
+On the same spot where we visited this abandoned factory, paper has been produced since 1537.
+According to local chronicles, a wooden mill produced paper here.
+In 1763, Carl Heinrich Engel built a new paper mill, which employed 14 people.
+Energy was generated by a waterwheel in the river Inde.
+The first steam machine was installed in 1838, along with a new paper manufacturing machine.
+Over the following years, the small mill grew into a small factory.
+For a long time, straw from local agriculture was the raw material for paper and cardboard production.

 1919